Strength-Duration Relationship in an Excitable Medium: Hybrid approach

-As a final step, we calculate the left and right eigenfunctions by means of the Gram-Schmidt orthogonalization process, modified with account of the fact ath $\L$ is now not self-adjoint, \alg{eigfunadj}.
+As a final step, we calculate the left and right eigenfunctions by means of the Gram-Schmidt orthogonalization process, modified with account of the fact that $\L$ is now not self-adjoint, \alg{eigfunadj}.